ppandya12/IndividualProject2021/README.md

 Therefore ensuring that the web page itself is consistent, efficient, simple yet effective is crucial when creating this kind of interface.

-The main HCI issues which I will be focusing on with this interface are; human perception, age/special needs issues and navigation.
+The main HCI issues which I will be focusing on with this interface are; human perception, usability, age/special needs issues and navigation.

 Tasks users would be able to carry out (Functionality):